 How this is assessed and how this might vary for different manoeuvres in different driving situations shall be demonstrated to the Technical Service.

-The system’s boundary conditions shall include the maximum operating speed in the test scenarios in Annex 4 and the system should react according to 5.3.7.2.5.3.2. in a controllable way when SIM is active or can be activated in non-HW roads.]

 [5.3.7.2.6.3 The system’s boundary conditions shall include the maximum operating speed in the test scenarios in Annex 4 and the system should react according to 5.3.7.2.5.3.2. in a controllable way when SIM is active or can be activated in non-HW roads.]

 5.3.7.3.
 Driver Unavailability Response